system-f/fp-course/README.markdown

 with `prop>`.

 The solution to the exercise must satisfy these tests.
-You can check if you have satisfied these tests with cabal-install and doctest.
+You can check if you have satisfied all tests with cabal-install and doctest.
 From the base directory of this source code:

     > cabal update